Chaps Choir at The Union Chapel for our 5th Birthday gig | 19th May 2018

 Chaps Choir is a large male singing gang from London; say goodbye to the male voice choir most would recognise.
 The group has been sharing its joy-inducing, heart-string pulling repertoire to audiences since 2013.
 Prepare for pop re-hashes, snowy hunting calls, self-aware pirates and, well, lots of men singing …

-Since 2013 their voices have filled the Royal Festival Hall, The Union Chapel & other major London venues.
+Their voices have filled the Royal Festival Hall, The Union Chapel & other major London venues.
 Featured at Wilderness & Port Eliot festivals the choir has slowly built a name through its urbane entertaining presentation and unexpected repertoire choices.
-They’ve performed live on sat night prime time TV, recorded at Abbey Road and been the subject of articles & news pieces exploring men’s singing & male community.
+They’ve performed live on Saturday night prime time TV, recorded at Abbey Road and been the subject of articles, news pieces & podcasts exploring men’s singing & male community.

 The choir was founded and is run by singer & choir director Dom Stichbury.
-Since 2013 Dom has been creating positive and encouraging spaces for men to sing in.
-He went on to start London’s male voice community choir ‘Bellow Fellows’ and works on projects that encourage men into expressive spaces to sing and join together in community.
+Dom creates positive spaces that encourage men to express themselves through song and community.
 He performs with The Spooky Men's Chorale and is one half of singing duo 'Ben & Dom'.